CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 - Metrics – should contain the definitions of the metrics in the [Operational Report Workbook](https://www.medicaid.gov/medicaid/data-and-systems/downloads/operational-report-workbook.xlsx).
 - Presentation – should contain the final agenda and presentation for the day of the review and any other meeting documentation.
 - Required Artifacts – should contain the applicable Required Artifacts listed in the [Streamlined Modular Certification Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf).
-	- Entry Criteria – should contain all files relevant to the entry criteria.
+	- Entry Criteria – should contain all files relevant to the Entry Criteria.
 These files represent a point in time and must not be modified after the entry criteria are completed.
 Ensure that any future file uploads are placed in the appropriate folder listed above.

-**CR**
+**Certification Review (CR)**
 - Action Items - should include the documentation needed to resolve each action item identified during the review.
 - Evidence* – should contain the Intake Form and two subfolders:
 	- CEF – should contain the evidence listed in the Intake Form for applicable Conditions for Enhanced Funding.
 There is no need for additional sub-folders.